 The LINAC has a device called a multileaf collimator.
 The multileaf collimator is made up of thin leaves of lead which can move independently.

 They can form shapes that fit precisely around the treatment area.
 The lead leaves can move while the machine moves around the patient.
 This shapes the beam of radiation to the tumour.

 This means that the tumour receives a very high dose and normal healthy cells nearby receive a much lower dose.

-Each radiotherapy beam is divided into many small beamlets that can vary the intensity of radiation.
-This allows different doses of radiation to be given across the tumour.
+Each radiotherapy beam is divided into many small beamlets.
+This can vary the intensity of radiation.
+It can give different doses of radiation across the tumour.

 IMRT can be very helpful in areas such as the head and neck, for example to avoid the spinal cord or salivary glands.

 There are several steps involved in planning IMRT.

 You begin with a CT scan at the radiotherapy department.
 You may also have MRI scans or PET scans.
 The information from these scans feeds directly into the radiotherapy planning computer.